How is a drug allergy diagnosed?

 medicine.
 After this, you may no longer have an allergic reaction.

-If you have severe drug allergies, your doctor may give you an allergy kit that contains an epinephrine shot.
-Your kit may also include an antihistamine.
-Keep your allergy kit with you at all times.
+If you have severe drug allergies, your doctor may give you an epinephrine auto-injector as part of an Anaphylaxis Action Plan.
 Your doctor will teach you how to use it.
 If you have a serious allergic reaction, you

-may need to give yourself the shot, take the antihistamine, and get emergency medical treatment.
+may need to give yourself the shot and get emergency medical treatment.

 Be sure to wear a